Darmolyna/RemWasteNodeAppApiTest/README.md

-# BuildasPostman
-## API Test Automation Using Postman & Newman
+## API Test Automation Using Postman & Newman for Remwaste

 This repository contains a set of automated API tests written using **Postman**.
 These tests can be executed either via the **Postman** application or from the command line using **Newman**.